milvus-io/bootcamp/README.md

 Contributions to Milvus Bootcamp are welcome from everyone.
 See [Guidelines for Contributing](./contributing.md) for details.

-## :fire: Supports
+## :fire: Community

-Join the Milvus community on [Slack](https://join.slack.com/t/milvusio/shared_invite/zt-e0u4qu3k-bI2GDNys3ZqX1YCJ9OM~GQ) to give feedback, ask for advice, and direct questions to our engineering team.
-We also have a [WeChat group](images/wechat_group.png).
+- 🤖 Join the Milvus community on [Discord](https://discord.gg/8uyFbECzPX) to chat with the Milvus team and community.

+- #️⃣ Enterprise Zilliz customers, join us on Slack (ask your Zilliz contact for an invitation) for technical support.

+- 😺 For all other open source Milvus technical support, to discuss, and report bugs, join us on [GitHub Discussions](https://github.com/milvus-io/milvus/discussions).

+- 🧧 We also have a [Chinese WeChat group](images/wechat_group.png).